housework-robot/main/S06_robot_side/S06E05_mushibot_motion_control.md

 which is almost a mini version of ETH Zurich's Ascento, with some differences in the shape and structure of the leg linkages etc.

-In this blog, we dive into the details how to control the motors and servos for desired motion, using the robot status information collected from the motor encoders, the IMU (gyro and accelerometer) modules and ADC (analog to digital converter).
+In this blog, we dive into the details how to read calibrated voltage from ADC.

+Later on we will disucss how to control the motors and servos for desired motion, using the robot status information collected from the motor encoders, the IMU (gyro and accelerometer) modules and ADC (analog to digital converter).

-Later on, we will discuss how to use the environmental information retrieved from camera etc.
+After that, we will discuss how to use the environmental information retrieved from camera etc.

 &nbsp;
 ## 2. Analog to Digital Converter with ESP32